usmansbk/blog-draft/markdowns/redux.md

 The `state` variable is called a **State Tree**.
 A state tree is an object that stores all our application data.

-There should be only one State Tree in an application -- A single centralized place to contain the global state in our application.
+There should be only one State Tree in an application ― A single centralized place to contain the global state in our application.

-## Store
+### Adding Todo

 Let's start adding Todo items to our State by connecting it to our UI.